phiresky/blog/posts/2022/sqlite-zstd.md

 ## Data size benchmarks

 For the example above as well as my use case with [timetrackrs](https://github.com/phiresky/timetrackrs), this extension is pretty effective.
-One GitHub someone mentioned they were using it for a private dataset on Android devices to great success:
+On GitHub someone mentioned they were using it for a private dataset within an Android app to great success:

 > I can't say it in detail, but I have a 800M database, after using this extension, the database's size shrink to 72M.
 > That's enough for us to find a way to using this extension on mobile device. [(source)](https://github.com/phiresky/sqlite-zstd/issues/7)